J535D165/recordlinkage/README.md

 # recordlinkage

-## Package is currently under re-developed.
-Do not use it.
+## Package is being re-developed.
+Advice: do not use it.

 This package, **recordlinkage**, is a Python package to link records in or between datasources.
 The package provides a set of additonal tools needed for record linkage such as indexing methods and similarity measures.
 The package is developed for research and linking of small or medium sized files.